Forum-System-API/WebApp/forum_system_api/README.md

     - RESPONSE: See Postman.

 - ✔ GET /{topic_id}:
-    - DESCRIPTION: Responds with a single Topic resource and s list of Reply resources if there are any.
+    - DESCRIPTION: Responds with a single Topic resource and a list of Reply resources if there are any.
     - REQUEST:
         - `GET http://127.0.0.1:8000/topics/3`
         - `GET http://127.0.0.1:8000/topics/4`